2017 Sojourns Scholar Leadership Program

 - Applicant must be available to attend a one hour in-person interview in Portland, Oregon that will be scheduled on April 27 or 28, 2017.
 Please consider travel to and from Portland when holding these dates on your calendar.
 Travel costs will be paid by Cambia Health Foundation.

-- All Sojourns Scholars must be available for the Sojourns Scholar Leadership Conference from October 10-12, 2017 in Portland, Oregon.
+- All Sojourns Scholars must be available for the Sojourns Scholar Leadership Summit from October 10-12, 2017 in Portland, Oregon.
 Travel costs for the Scholar will be paid by Cambia Health Foundation.

 The Advisory Committee will make recommendations to the Cambia Health Foundation board of directors for final selection.
 Factors for consideration in the evaluation process include all of the following: